 Hi, I am Valerie Frederick, Director of Immanuel Preschool.
 I have been teaching at Immanuel since 1990.
 I have taught every program/class at Immanuel and currently teach the Toddler Time Classes and an AM 3 Yr.
 Old Class.

 I graduated Summa cum Laude from Indiana University of Pennsylvania with a B.S. degree in Elementary Education/Early Childhood Ed.
 I also hold a Pennsylvania Early Childhood Teaching Certificate in Preschool/Kindergarten.
 In the past, I have presented at conferences and attend in-services yearly.

 I am originally from western Pennsylvania, but since 1990, I have lived in Shillington with my family.
 My husband John and I have two grown children.
 My son is a recent graduate from Penn State University and is a secondary education teacher in a local school district, and my daughter graduated from Temple University in 2015 and lives with her husband, an Army Officer, at Ft.
 Bragg, N.C.

-There are nine teachers on the staff of Immanuel Preschool.
-Our teachers all have Bachelor's Degrees.
+Our preschool staff is made up of well qualified and experienced lead teachers and assistant teachers.
 We also have safe church policies on file including staff child abuse clearances, criminal background checks, and FBI Fingerprinting.
 We stay current with first aid, defibrillator and CPR training.
 We have two defibrillators in the church/preschool.
-We strive to stay up-to-date with early childhood issues by attending local workshops and doing in-service training with local Kindergarten teachers.
+We strive to stay up-to-date with early childhood issues by attending webinars, local workshops and doing in-service training with local Kindergarten teachers.
 We are so very proud that together we have created a warm, loving program where children can learn and have fun.

 Since 1985, Immanuel Preschool has served children ages 2-5 from within the church and the community.
 The preschool was started after a group of parents formed a playgroup for their children and used a room in the church.
 This parent/child program, Toddler Time, continues to be an important part of our program today.